ioangogo/paste/README.md

 # Description
 A simple pastebin clone written in Node.js.
 It requires a MySQL backend.

-# How to run the program in docker
+# How to run in Docker

 After this repository is cloned, modify the Dockerfile and replace "my-docker-machine-ip" with your Docker Machine IP.
 Keep the /paste.
 ```